 Once you take the escalators down to the lowest level, you’ll find the ticket kiosks BEHIND the escalators.
 Just walk around and you’ll see them.
 Buying a ticket is pretty easy since you can choose your language and just use the touchscreen the rest of the way.
 Just find your final MRT station and touch the screen.
 The kiosk will automatically calculate the fare from Changi to your station.

 Depending on your length of stay, you can either buy a day pass for X number of days or just buy a ticket every time you use the MRT.
 It could make sense to buy a day pass and I think it costs $20 total ($10 for the card and $10 for the fare).
 The card is refillable (I believe) and you can top it off at a 7-11, which are all over the place.
 If you plan on taking 2 or more round trip journeys (assuming it costs $2.50 each way), you’ll be better off with the day pass.
+In my experience, paying the fare each time is cheaper vs. buying the day pass since it’s faster to walk than waiting for the metro.

 Another thing that makes it nice over walking is that the MRT stations are usually air conditioned.
 In this humidity, a walk of just a few blocks can be miserable so at least you won’t feel wasteful for taking the MRT on short trips when you have the day pass.